 Indonesia is one of the most naturally spectacular countries on earth.
 But there is one region in this beautiful country that manages to stand out from the rest.
-If you are up for a little bit of transit and adventure to get there, Raja Ampat is the jewel of Indonesia.
-Relatively untouched compared to other dive areas such as the Gili Islands, Komodo, which makes you feel like you are discovering paradise when you explore the best Raja Ampat diving sites.
+The region of Raja Ampat is the jewel of Indonesia.
+It is relatively untouched compared to other dive areas such as the Gili Islands, Komodo, which makes you feel like you are discovering paradise when you explore the best Raja Ampat diving sites.

 In this article, I will share with you my experience of the best Raja Ampat diving sites, discuss whether a liveaboard or a resort/homestay is best for you and also give some tips on amazing viewpoints in the region.

 Raja Ampat has a small airport called Waisai or there is another airport nearby called Sorong.
 These are the two options for getting to Raja Ampat.

-I flew from Bali to Makassar to Sorong.
+I flew from Bali (Denpasar DPS) to Makassar to Sorong.
 This is the most common route to get to Sorong.

 - There are no international flights into Sorong